fhir-fi/finnish-base-profiles/input/pagecontent/StructureDefinition-fi-base-information-custodian-intro.md

 #### How to communicate Kanta information custodian and register information

-The Finnish national healthcare infrastructure uses the concept of the information custodian (*rekisterinpitäjä*), also known as the data processor or register keeper.
+The Finnish national healthcare infrastructure uses the concept of the information custodian (*rekisterinpitäjä*), also known as the data controller or register keeper.

 Further, most information in the system needs to be tagged with information of the information custodian and of the specific register.